ManvithGayam/cs451-milk-quality/README.md

 - Code witten in python
 - model trainned with AutoML using TPOT
-- web application built with Streamlit
-- Application Hosted on Heroku
-  All the dependences can be found in the requirements.txt
+- web application built with and hosted on Streamlit All the dependences can be found in the requirements.txt

 App link on streamlit: [https://milkquality.streamlit.app/](https://milkquality.streamlit.app/)